Edmondbrn/biologie_integrative/README.md

 bash boot_docker.sh
 ```

-Note that if you want to get back the ouput file of the program, you will have to mount your output repository inside the docker.
+Note that if you want to retrieve the ouput file of the program, you will have to mount your output repository inside the docker.
 See the commented line inside boot_docker.sh.